w3f/polkadot-react-icons/README.md

 ### Important note about two-colour icons

 Some icons needs special treatment in order to work properly in two-colour mode.
 With keyline and solid icons, we simply colour all paths, circles and rectangles indiscriminately.
 With two-colour icons, however, we need to be selective with which nodes we want to apply colour.
-These nodes have a `data-nofill` attribute applied.
+These nodes have a `fill="none"` attribute applied.
 This is a manual process, and it will need to be redone when importing a new SVG from Figma.